 Representing the Crown

 Our system of government is a constitutional monarchy and a parliamentary democracy.
 Her Majesty Queen Elizabeth II is Queen of Canada and Head of State.
 The Lieutenant Governor is appointed in the name of The Queen, by the Governor General, on the advice of the Prime Minister of Canada, for a period of not less than five years.
 The Lieutenant Governor is the representative of The Queen in Newfoundland and Labrador; this position is non-partisan and apolitical.
 The Lieutenant Governor acts on the advice of the Premier and the government, but has the right to advise, to encourage, and to warn.

 The Lieutenant Governor presents honours and awards to people who have demonstrated excellence, valor, bravery, or dedication to service that brings credit to the province and the country.

-The Lieutenant Governor participates in commemorative ceremonies, provincial celebrations, and community activities across Newfoundland and Labrador.
+The Lieutenant Governor participates in commemorative ceremonies, provincial celebrations, and community activities throughout Newfoundland and Labrador.
 The Lieutenant Governor also hosts events at Government House in St. John’s and at other venues throughout the province.
 As the representative of Her Majesty, the Lieutenant Governor acts as the representative of the Province of Newfoundland and Labrador.
 The Lieutenant Governor receives official calls by dignitaries visiting Newfoundland and Labrador.
 The Lieutenant Governor hosts Members of the Royal Family, visiting Heads of State, diplomats and other official visitors to the Province.

-The Lieutenant Governor engages in meaningful dialogue with Newfoundlanders and Labradorians from all regions on issues important to the Provinces’ well-being, through multi-disciplinary roundtables and discussions, public gatherings and a varied program of community events.
+The Lieutenant Governor engages in meaningful dialogue with Newfoundlanders and Labradorians from all regions on issues important to the well being of the province, through multi-disciplinary roundtables and discussions, public gatherings and a varied program of community events.
 Such issues may include a variety of topics such as gender equality, community building, diversity, literacy, mental health, innovation, the environment, science and our unique place in Canada and the world.